Dr Andy Frost

 Dr Andy Frost re-joined the Institute in July 2016 to head the Food and Markets Department having previously worked for (OD) NRI between 1990 and 1996 before joining NR International.

 Dr Frost returns to NRI from the University of Edinburgh where he was managing the DFID Social Enterprises for Economic Development (SEED) Programme having previously co-managed the DFID Research Into Use Programme (2006–2013).
 Prior to this he managed components of the programmes under the ODA/DFID Renewable Natural Resources Research Strategy (RNRRS).

 He has a very keen interest in agricultural innovation and seeing research get into meaningful use, at scale, for the benefit of the poor.
 He has over twenty years’ experience in research and consultancy programme/project management, development of research strategies and management information systems in international development.
-He has extensive experience of scientific project design, financial management, project evaluation and reporting and a successful track record in developing new business e.g. SEED and DFID-funded Political Settlements Research Programme (whilst at the University of Edinburgh) and more recently at NRI including the Evaluation of the Global component of the DFID India Innovative Ventures and Technologies for Development (INVENT) and an exciting new research programme on Understanding Knowledge Systems and what works to promote science, technology and innovation in Kenya, Tanzania and Rwanda.
+He has extensive experience of scientific project design, financial management, project evaluation and reporting and a successful track record in developing new business including e.g. SEED and DFID-funded Political Settlements Research Programme (whilst at the University of Edinburgh) and more recently at NRI including the Evaluation of the Global component of the DFID India Innovative Ventures and Technologies for Development (INVENT) and an exciting new research programme on Understanding Knowledge Systems and what works to promote science, technology and innovation in Kenya, Tanzania and Rwanda.

 He has worked for a number of donors including DFID, EC and the World Bank and with regional organisations such as ASARECA, SADC and FANRPAN.
 Dr Frost has an excellent understanding of development/environment issues in developing-country context and practical experience working in over 20 developing countries.